Code-Institute-Submissions/pal772-Mem-Game/README.md

   - The images are of cars, which i'm a big fan of.
   - The cars are only silver or red, which makes the game a bit more difficult.
   - The user needs to concentrate to pair up all the same cars to complete the game.
-  - There are two links at the bottom of the page.
+  - There are two links at the bottom of the page, my github and LinkedIn page.
-  - One is for my github page.
-  - The other one is for my LinkedIn page.

 #   User Experience (UX)